WeiXuanChan/autoD/README.md

 # autoD
 autoD is a lightweight, flexible automatic differentiation for python3 based on numpy.
+It enable user to convert your user-defined functions into differentiatable object.
+Thus, it will be able to do integration and matrix filling for you (see examples).

 ###autoD_v1:
 Use this version if you just need to differentiate one variable.